ucfnnbx/occupancy-sensing/README.md

 For a workplace at table scenario, ideal locations to mount the sensor are on the ceiling or in front of the table.
 The sensing distance can be configured from 0 to 10 meters.

 An Android application is developed to showcase the communication of real-time sensor data with people.
 With this app, people can check the occupancy status of places that have sensor deployed wherever they are.
 All the past data are stored in a cloud database for people who has administration to access on a Grafana dashboard.
+A demo of mobile app can be found in above file named 'mobile app demo'.

 <p align="center">
 <img